dddsx259/Notes/Writting/MATH2101/markdown/cheatsheet.md

 (f) The system $Ax = 0$ only has the **trivial solution**.

 ### 4. Equivalent conditions about invertibility:
-The following statements are equivalent for an n×n matrix A:
-(1) $A$ is invertible
+The following statements are equivalent for an n×n matrix (1) $A$ is invertible
 (2) The RREF of $A$ is $I$.
 (3) The span of the columns of $A$ is $\mathbb{R}^n$